-3521.4 Notwithstanding § 3521.3, a building owner that knowingly submits inaccurate information will be subject to assessment of the maximum alternative compliance penalty in accordance with § 3521.1 regardless of the building’s performance relative to its pathway target, in addition to any other applicable fines and penalties.
+3521.3 Notwithstanding § 3521.2, a building owner may be assessed the maximum alternative compliance penalty in accordance with § 3521.1, regardless of the building’s performance relative to its pathway target, in addition to any other applicable fines, if the building owner:

+(a) Knowingly withholds information or submits inaccurate information;

+(b) Fails to submit a complete and accurate District Benchmark Results and Compliance Report at the end of the Compliance Cycle or at the end of a delay granted by DOEE pursuant to §§ 3520.5 or 3520.6; or

+(c) Implements a measure that poses a threat to the health and safety, including the reduction of indoor environmental quality, of a building occupant or user pursuant to § 3518.3.

-3521.5 A building owner violating a provision in §§ 3517 through 3520 shall be fined according to the schedule set forth in Title 16 (Consumer, Commercial Properties, and Civil Infractions) of the District of Columbia Municipal Regulations.
+3521.4 A building owner violating a provision in §§ 3517 through 3520 shall be fined according to the schedule set forth in Title 16 (Consumer, Commercial Properties, and Civil Infractions) of the District of Columbia Municipal Regulations.

-3521.6 DOEE may enforce the requirements of this section, including assessment of an alternative compliance penalty, by issuing one or more of the following:
+3521.5 DOEE may enforce the requirements of this section, including assessment of a fine or alternative compliance penalty, by issuing one or more of the following:

 (a) Notice of violation;